bluescan/tacentview/Data/Readme.txt

-Tacit-TexView (this tool) and Tacent are licenced by me (Tristan Grimmer) under the ISC licence.
+Tacent View (this tool) and Tacent are licenced by me (Tristan Grimmer) under the ISC licence.
 This licence is similar to MIT but without the verbiage.

 The various SDKs contain their own licence files in Tacent/Contrib/SDKName The icons are from https://ionicons.com/ and are MIT licensed.
 See Licence_IonIcons_MIT.txt